yonas756/ETS1455-15/note_file.md

 returns the lowest index of the substring if found, otherwise returns 1.

 # str_swapcase
-swaps all uppercase to lowercase and vice versa.
+swaps all uppercases to lowercase and vire versa.

+# str_strip
+removes leading and trailing whitespace.

+# str_lstrip
+removes leading whitespace.

+# str_rstrip
+removes trailing whitespace.